 A flat gray concrete pool deck is no longer your only option, though it is still a solid choice.
-There are plenty of other materials with a range of benefits and drawbacks — and a wide range of prices.
+Today's concrete comes in a vast array of colors, textures, and styles.
+And there are plenty of other materials with a range of benefits and drawbacks — and a wide range of prices.

-When choosing a material, consider the harsh impacts of water, chlorine, chemicals, salt and sun on any deck surface, not to mention spilled margaritas, popsicles and ketchup.
-Stick to light colors and textured surfaces to keep those bare feet from burning or slipping.
-Also, the pool deck should be large and comfortable enough for lounging.
-You will spend at least as much time next to the pool as you will in the pool.
+When choosing a material, consider the harsh impact of water, chlorine, chemicals, salt, and sun on any deck surface ... not to mention spilled margaritas, popsicles, and ketchup.
+Stick to light colors and textured surfaces to keep bare feet from burning or slipping.
+The pool deck should be large and comfortable enough for lounging.
+You will spend at least as much time next to the pool as you will in the water.

 Prices below are an estimate.
-Actual costs may vary widely, and installation costs also vary depending on the deck size, soils, slope, design and other factors.
+Actual costs may vary a great deal, and installation costs also differ, depending on the deck size, soils, slope, design, and other factors.

 Cost: Starts at $4 to $6 per square foot, including labor, for basic solid concrete decks.
-Colors, coatings and finishes cost extra.
+Colors, coatings and finishes are extra.

 Poured concrete is perhaps the most popular pool deck material, particularly in warm areas.
-It is less common in colder climates, where frozen concrete decks are liable to crack.
-The materials and labor for basic concrete work are fairly cheap.
+In colder climates, frozen concrete decks are liable to crack.
+Materials and labor for basic concrete work are fairly cheap.
 Concrete also can be customized in a nearly infinite range of colors and finishes.
-It can be painted or stained, and finished with a rough broom finish or an exposed aggregate for a more interesting texture and better slip resistance.
+It may be painted or stained, and treated with a rough broom finish or an exposed aggregate for more interesting texture and better slip resistance.

-Alternately, stamped concrete can mimic natural stone or brick, but be sure to check references for any stamped concrete work.
+Alternately, stamped concrete can mimic natural stone or brick.
+However, be sure to check references for any stamped concrete work.
 The popularity of stamped concrete has most every contractor believing they can stamp concrete, but it takes some practice to look right.